danbev/learning-ai/notes/ggml.md

         }
     }
 ```
-Notice that the above is checking `alloc->n_free_blocks - 1` which is 0 in our case so
+Notice that the above is checking `alloc->n_free_blocks - 1` which is 0 in our
-this for loop will not be executed in this case.
-Instead the following block will be
+case so this for loop will not be executed in this case.

-taken:
+Instead the following block will be taken as `best_fit_block` was initilized
+to MAX_SIZE which is -1:
 ```c
     if (best_fit_block == -1) {
         // the last block is our last resort